blipson89/Synthesis/README.md

     ISampleItemItem exampleResult = results.Hits.First().Document;

-    // if you have the title field indexed with value, this will grab the value out of Lucene without any database work var luceneString = exampleResult.Title.RawValue;
+    // if you have the title field indexed with value, this will grab the value out of Solr without any database work var solrString = exampleResult.Title.RawValue;

     // but this value isn't stored in the index.
 Accessing it will transparently cause the Sitecore.Data.Item to be loaded, and the value retrieved.
 Nice huh? var promoted = exampleResult.Text.ExpandedLinksValue;